Ryan Tannehill: 2019: Comeback Player of the Year

-2020 season
+2020

 On March 17, 2020, Tannehill signed a four-year extension with the Titans worth $118 million, with $62 million guaranteed.

-During the season-opener against the Denver Broncos, Tannehill threw for 249 yards and two touchdowns during the 16–14 road victory.
-In the next game, he threw for 239 yards and four touchdowns with no interceptions in a narrow 33–30 victory over the Jacksonville Jaguars.
-The following week against the Minnesota Vikings, Tannehill passed for 321 yards and an interception in the narrow 31–30 road victory.
-Two weeks later against the Buffalo Bills, he threw for 195 yards and three touchdowns and rushed for 42 yards and a touchdown during the 42–16 win.
-In the next game against the Houston Texans, Tannehill threw for 364 yards, four touchdowns, and an interception in the 42–36 overtime victory.
-During Week 13 against the Cleveland Browns, he threw for 389 yards, three touchdowns, and an interception in the 41–35 loss.
+During the season-opener against the Broncos, Tannehill threw for 249 yards and two touchdowns during the 16–14 road victory.
+In the next game, he threw for 239 yards and four touchdowns with no interceptions in a narrow 33–30 victory over the Jaguars.
+The following week against the Vikings, Tannehill passed for 321 yards and an interception in the narrow 31–30 road victory.
+Two weeks later against the Bills, he threw for 195 yards and three touchdowns and rushed for 42 yards and a touchdown during the 42–16 win.
+In the next game against the Texans, Tannehill threw for 364 yards, four touchdowns, and an interception in the 42–36 overtime victory.
+During Week 13 against the Browns, he threw for 389 yards, three touchdowns, and an interception in the 41–35 loss.
 Two weeks later against the Detroit Lions, Tannehill threw for 273 yards and three touchdowns and rushed for 21 yards and two touchdowns during the 46–25 win.
-In the next game against the Green Bay Packers, he threw for 121 yards, a touchdown, and two interceptions and rushed for 55 yards, which included a 45-yard touchdown run, during the 14–40 road loss.
+In the next game against the Green Bay Packers, he threw for 121 yards, a touchdown, and two interceptions and rushed for 55 yards, which included a 45-yard touchdown run, during the 40–14 road loss.
 In the regular-season finale against the Texans, Tannehill threw for 216 yards and a touchdown and rushed for 38 yards and two touchdowns in the 41–38 road victory.

 Tannehill finished the 2020 season with 3,819 passing yards, a career-high 33 touchdowns, and seven interceptions to go along with 43 carries for 266 yards and a career-high seven touchdowns in 16 games and starts.
 The Titans finished atop the AFC South with an 11–5 record and qualified for the playoffs.
-In the Wild Card Round against the Baltimore Ravens, Tannehill threw for 165 yards, a touchdown, and an interception during the 13–20 loss.
+In the Wild Card Round against the Ravens, Tannehill threw for 165 yards, a touchdown, and an interception during the 20–13 loss.
 He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2021.

-2021 season
+2021

-In Week 18, Tannehill completed 23 of 32 passes for 287 yards and four touchdowns in a 28–25 win over the Houston Texans, clinching the No. 1 seed in the AFC and Offensive Player of the Week.
+In Week 18, Tannehill completed 23 of 32 passes for 287 yards and four touchdowns in a 28–25 win over the Texans, clinching the No. 1 seed in the AFC and Offensive Player of the Week.
 Tannehill finished the 2021 regular season with 3,734 passing yards, 21 touchdowns, and 14 interceptions to go along with 55 carries for 270 yards and tying a career-high 7 rushing touchdowns in 17 games.

 Tannehill led the Titans to back-to-back AFC South titles for the first time in franchise history as well as clinching the #1 seed in the AFC for the first time since 2008.
-In the Divisional Round against the Cincinnati Bengals, Tannehill threw for 220 yards and a touchdown, but threw three interceptions in the 16–19 loss.
+In the Divisional Round against the Bengals, Tannehill threw for 220 yards and a touchdown, but threw three interceptions in the 19–16 loss.